DeMun

 The Hi-Pointe–DeMun Historic District is a historic district that was listed on the National Register of Historic Places in 2005.
 The district, commonly referred to as “DeMun,” is a neighborhood straddling the city limits of St. Louis, Missouri and Clayton, Missouri.
 The district is roughly bounded by Clayton Road to the south, Big Bend Boulevard to the west, Northwood Avenue to the north, and Skinker Boulevard to the east, and consists of two subdivisions: DeMun Park and Hi-Pointe.

 In 2005, there were 441 buildings in the district deemed contributing to the historic character of the district, and nine other contributing sites, over a 72.5 acre area.
 In 2007, the boundaries were increased to include an additional 33 acre with 111 contributing buildings.

-DeMun is known as one of the most historically significant neighborhoods in St. Louis, “chock-full of 1920s architecture and peaceful, tree-lined streets.”
+DeMun is described as one of the most historically significant neighborhoods in St. Louis, and as being “chock-full of 1920s architecture and peaceful, tree-lined streets.”
 The neighborhood's residents are a mix of families, young professionals, and students — typically graduate and professional students from nearby Washington University in St. Louis.
-DeMun is centrally located within the St. Louis metropolitan area and is one St. Louis's most walkable neighborhoods.
+DeMun is centrally located within the St. Louis metropolitan area and is described by Walk Score as one of St. Louis's most walkable neighborhoods.

 In addition to Washington University, DeMun is adjacent to Forest Park and conveniently close to multiple movie theaters, grocery stores, large- and small-retail outfits, as well as the cultural attractions of the Delmar Loop in University City and the Downtown Clayton business hub.
 DeMun Avenue, in the heart of the neighborhood, is home to a number of restaurants, bars, coffee shops, and other retail, all within walking distance of one another, and frequented by a somewhat upscale clientele.